 A study conducted by Enterprise Florida anticipates that the research organization will support the creation of more than 1,800 jobs, both directly and indirectly, over the next two decades, and generate more than $2 billion in economic activity.
 The Max Planck Florida Institute adds a strong international component to Palm Beach County's life sciences cluster and to the general economic base.
 Located at Florida Atlantic University's McArthur Campus it establishes an important, sustainable foundation for an expanded, knowledge-based economy in the area that will create high-salaried jobs and pay unparalleled educational and social dividends to the community.

 Enriching science programs is an important component of the Max Planck Society philosophy around the world.
 In order to enhance and advance bioscience programs at all levels of education the Max Planck Florida Institute has established relationships with universities and schools around the state, as well as with the Palm Beach County School District.
 Max Planck Florida Institute launched new joint "Integrative Biology and Neuroscience" (IBAN) graduate program with FAU last fall.
 As the Florida Institute grows its presence, it will provide internship programs to high school students, and other educational opportunities.

 View All |

 Jupiter, Fla.
-May 21, 2013Scientists from the Group of Dr. Samuel Young, Research Group Leader at the Max Planck Florida Institute [more...]
+May 28, 2014Neuroscience researchers and students from around the world gathered at the Max Planck Florida Institute [more...]